fabiog1901/kloigos/README.md

 ## What problem it solves

-Imagine you manage a fleet of large servers-machines with 64 or 128 CPUs, spread across 1, 2, or even 4 NUMA nodes.
+Imagine you manage a fleet of large servers - machines with 64 or 128 CPUs, spread across 1, 2, or even 4 NUMA nodes.

 You can use each server to run a single application that consumes all available CPUs, or you can partition the CPUs into smaller _compute units_ so that multiple applications can share the same machine.